sgenduso/react-curriculum/03-react-developer-tools.md

 ![Two component hierarchies](https://dl.dropboxusercontent.com/s/o5tch5gpi5fgkj0/F2582C11-85FC-48B5-B7CB-F8FCFF246E32-40520-00010A39EC7A6348.gif?dl=0)

-**NOTE:** The React Developer Tools use the `displayName` property of the component's class as the name of the component in the tree view.
-When Babel transpiles a component class, it automatically sets the value of the `displayName` property to the name of the variable in which the class is stored.
+When displaying components in the tree view, the React Developer Tools names each component using the value of its `displayName` property.
+When Babel transpiles a component class, it automatically sets this as the variable name where the component class is stored.
+So, in this case, the both components are named `<Hello />` because their component class is stored in a variable named `Hello.`

 ### Exercise

 In your own words, write down how you might reuse a component hierarchy and for what specific use cases.

-Then, log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.
+Then log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.

 ## Summary

 In this chapter, you were exposed to the fundamentals of the React Developer Tools.
 You got to practice inspecting and editing both personal and production React applications.
-At this point, you're ready to write larger, more sophisticated React applications.
+At this point, you're ready to write more sophisticated React applications.

 ## Assignment